TomSte-Dev/TomSte-Dev/README.md

-# Tom Stevens
+# Tom
 **`Software Developer`**

-Hi, I’m a software developer currently training with Peregrine on their future talent programme.
+I’m a software developer currently training with Peregrine on their future talent programme.
 I primarily work with C# and C++.

 <div id="badges">
   <a href="https://www.linkedin.com/in/tomstevens-gamedev/">